Telegraph Wood, Honiton, Devon. 4.78 acres of mature conifers for £43,000 (freehold) [#A919]

 Telegraph combines the opportunity to manage a commercial stand of timber with high amenity in a beautiful and secluded location.
 Many fulfilling hours await a new active owner.

-PLEASE NOTE: CONTRATORS WILL BE ON SITE 18/3/19 - 12/5/19.
+PLEASE NOTE: CONTRACTORS WILL BE ON SITE 18/3/19 - 12/5/19.
 PLEASE KEEP CLEAR OF ALL MACHINERY AND TAKE EXTRA CARE WHEN VIEWING.